SAN zoning gains importance once your SAN includes more than a couple dozen devices. During the early days of SAN,...

 there was debate about whether zoning was needed as a Fibre Channel SAN standard.
 Even now, zoning standards and implementation are still evolving.
 So, let's take a closer look.

 What is SAN zoning?

-The basic premise of zoning is to control who can see what in a SAN.
-There are a number of approaches broken down according to server, storage and switch.
-I will also talk about initiators and targets.
-On any server -- even NT -- there are various mechanisms to control what devices an application can see and whether or not the application can talk to another device.
-At the lowest level, an HBA's firmware and/or driver has a masking capability to control whether or not the server can see other devices.
-In addition, the operating system can be configured to control which devices it tries to mount as a storage volume.
-Finally, many people use extra-layered software for volume management, clustering and file system sharing, which can also control applications access.
+Zoning could be set up according to server, storage and switch.
+Various mechanisms control which devices an application may see on a server and whether the application is permitted to talk with other devices.
+At the lowest level, a host bus adapter's (HBA) firmware or driver has a masking capability to control whether a server may interact with other devices.
+In addition, the OS can be configured to control which devices it tries to mount as a storage volume.
+Finally, extra-layered software for volume management, clustering and file system sharing helps control device access by applications.

-For storage zoning, if you ignore JBODS and the earlier RAID subsystems on most disk arrays, there is a form of selective presentation.
-The array is configured with a list of which servers can access which LUNs on which ports and quite simply ignores or rejects access requests from devices that are not in those lists.
-In terms of switch zoning, most if not all Fibre Channel switches support some form of zoning to control which devices on which ports can access other devices or ports (I will talk more about this in more detail).
-One other category that controls access is the virtualization.
-But I will save that discussion for another day.
+For storage zoning, if you ignore JBOD and the earlier RAID subsystems on most disk arrays, there is a form of selective presentation.
+The array is configured with a list showing which servers can access which LUNs and on which ports.
+Access requests from unlisted devices are ignored or rejected.
+In terms of switch zoning, most, if not all, Fibre Channel (FC) switches support some form of zoning to control which devices on which ports can access other devices or ports.

-What type of SAN zoning should you use?
+Which type of SAN zoning should I use?

 How exactly does zoning work?

 When a node connects to a fabric, the first thing it does is a fabric logon.
 This is how the device obtains its 24-bit address, which is used for routing in the fabric.
 The device already has its World Wide Name -- or perhaps several -- as each switch port has a unique WWN, usually programmed in hardware.